lazymesh/questionasnwers-react-relay/README.md

 yarn add babel-plugin-relay --dev
 ```

-schema is downloaded from the Graphql server by doing
+Schema is downloaded from the Graphql server by doing

 ```
 get-graphql-schema http://localhost:8080/graphql > shema.graphql